 5-18 Do children with tuberculosis need to be reported?

-Yes.
+Yes, TB is a notifiable disease in South Africa.
 All children who are treated for tuberculosis need to be recorded and reported to the local health (EPI) authority.
 Children are reported in two age groups, zero to four, and five to 14 years of age.

 5-19 Why is it important for children with tuberculosis to be recorded and reported?